hun-nemethpeter/cpp-reflector-mini/Proposal.md

 In directives and in template driver variables you can use the constexpr object's methods and members.
 Template driver parameters start with the dollar `$` sign.

-Generating code parts is safe, because you can't create new type only just using an existing one it in TDS.
+Generating code parts is safe, because you can't create new type only just using an existing one it in CGD.

 Some basic rules:
  * you have to use the `{ ... }` syntax after `$for`, `$if`, `$switch`, `$while` directives